ram-sriram/Viewers/platform/docs/docs/development/continous-integration.md

 ### Workflow: DEPLOY

-The DEPLOY workflow deploys the OHIF Viewer when changes are merged to master.
+The DEPLOY workflow deploys the Cure Assist when changes are merged to master.
 It uses the Netlify CLI to deploy assets created as part of the repository's PWA Build process (`yarn run build`).
 The workflow allows for "Manual Approval" to promote the build to `STAGING` and `PRODUCTION` environments.